 The Fund may also use derivative instruments such as futures, forwards, options, swaps, contracts for differences, credit derivatives, caps, floors and currency forward contracts to pursue its investment policies.
 These instruments may be used for hedging purposes and/or investment purposes.
-For example the Fund may use derivative instruments to hedge currency exposure (or to hedge against other risks or exposures), to change the Fund's interest rate sensitivity or to gain exposure to the performance of a particular underlying asset or class of assets, such as UCITS eligible commodity indices.
-Future contracts may be used to hedge against market risk, to change the Fund's interest rate sensitivity or to gain exposure to an underlying market.
-Forward contracts may be used to hedge or to gain exposure to an increase in the value of an asset, currency or deposit.
+For example the Fund may use derivative instruments to hedge currency exposure (or to hedge against other risks or exposures) or to gain exposure to the performance of a particular underlying asset or class of assets.
+Futures contracts may be used to hedge against market risk or to gain exposure to an underlying market.
+Forward contracts may be used to hedge or to gain exposure to an increase in the value of an asset, currency, commodity or deposit.
 Options may be used to hedge or to achieve exposure to a particular market instead of using a physical security.
 Swaps (including swaptions) may be used to achieve a profit as well as to hedge existing long positions.
 Forward foreign exchange transactions may be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
-Caps and floors may be used to hedge against interest rate movements exceeding given minimum levels.
+Caps and floors may be used to hedge against interest rate movements which exceed given maximum levels or fall below given minimum levels, as appropriate.
 Contracts for differences may be used to gain exposure to securities.
 Credit derivatives may be used to isolate and transfer exposure to or transfer the credit risk associated with a reference asset or index of reference assets.